Disability Access

 What are “essential functions” of a job?

-Essential functions are job duties that are fundamental to the position; they are the reason the job exists.
-Some of the factors for determining essential functions of a job include 1) whether the position exists specifically to perform these essential functions, 2) the number of other employees who are available to perform the same job duties, and 3) the expertise or skills required to perform the essential functions.
+Essential functions are job duties that are fundamental to the position; they are the basic job duties an employee must be able to perform, with or without reasonable accommodation.
+Some of the factors for determining essential functions of a job can include whether the position exists specifically to perform that function, the number of other employees who are available to perform that function, the expertise or skills required to perform the essential functions, the consequences of not requiring that an employee perform the function, and the time spent performing the function.

 I’d like to learn more; what resources are available?